-56 Ahalya Chari contributed to newly independent India's education system, then joined Rajghat Besant School in 1976.
+57 Ahalya Chari contributed to newly independent India's education system, then joined Rajghat Besant School in 1976.
 In 1982 she became head of The School in Chennai.
 She began the Journal of the Krishnamurti Schools and edited each issue until her death in 2013, at the age of 92.

-57 Alok Mathur has long been a teacher at Rishi Valley School.
-He is now Head of Rishi Valley Institute for Teacher Education.
+58 Alok Mathur has long been a teacher at Rishi Valley School.
+He is now Head of Rishi Valley Institute for Teacher Education, and a trustee of KFI.

-58 Gopal Krishnamurthy was a student at Rishi Valley, The Valley School and Brockwood, and taught at CFL, Brockwood and Oak Grove.
-He is currently Director of Academics at Brockwood.
+59 Gopal Krishnamurthy was a student at Rishi Valley, The Valley School and Brockwood, and taught at CFL, Brockwood and Oak Grove.
+He was director of academics and a co-principal at Brockwood.
 He is also the director of teacher education programmes held in various parts of the world under the title 'Re-Envisioning Education' and 'The Art, Science and Craft of Teaching and Learning'.